cyverse/gocommands/docs/commands/cp.md

 # Copy Data Objects and Collections in iRODS

-The `cp` command allows you to copy data objects and collections in iRODS.
+The `cp` command allows you to copy data objects (files) and collections (directories) in iRODS.
 This command is similar to the Unix `cp` command but is adapted for use with iRODS.

 ## Syntax
 ```sh